 I don’t just feel like writing anything today.
 Did you just say that?
 If you just said that.
 Just ask yourself this question.
 Why isn’t today the perfect day to do so?
 What difference will that make to you, if you procrastinate about it today?
 Why write tomorrow instead of today?
 That is procrastination trying to kill your writing skills friend.
-Because when you write everyday as a writer.
+Because when you write every day as a writer.
 You build confidence that will help you develop your writing skills.
 And that’s why procrastination can kill your writing skills.

 As a writer, you don’t need to push everything you have to do now to a certain day.
 Procrastinating over what you want to write won’t help you to make any difference.
-Than to unwind you into fear and resentment of inability.
+Then to unwind you into fear and resentment of inability.
 It can even deny you the chance to develop your passion for writing.
 Every minute of your day as a writer is perfect to put down something meaningful.
 Don’t worry if what you write now doesn’t make sense to you.
 It happens to every writer.

-With deep consideration and observation of your reasons or ideas you can always figure out something unique about it.
+With deep consideration and observation of your reasons or ideas, you can always figure out something unique about it.
 Don’t forget that the best isn’t discovered at an expected time.

-It is discovered in an unexpected time.
+It is discovered at an unexpected time.
 You can write something stupid now that will help you come up with something nice tomorrow.
 Or even spur you up to discover something you never expected to discover.

-Don’t give yourself that reason to be look down on.
+Don’t give yourself that reason to look down on.
 You are equally as important as any writer in the world.
 If only you believe in yourself.
 And you can give yourself that chance to glow like no one else can.
 When you know this.

 Procrastination can’t kill your writing skills